summary.Rdget_summary calculates summaries of density data, i.e. total densities and number of taxa.

 when TRUE, will recast the output in wide format (the default is long format).
 This only makes sense when descriptor is a matrix or data.frame with more > 1 column; in this case, the last column will make up the columns.+

-getSummary returns a list, containing the mean densities (density) and the number of taxa (taxa) for each descriptor, and the number of descriptors in which the taxa were found (occurrence).
+and the number of taxa (taxa) for each descriptor, and the number of descriptors in which the

-In case wide.output is FALSE, this will be as a data.frame in long format (descriptor, value); when TRUE, the descriptor will feature both in the rows (all bot the last descriptor) and in the columns (the last descriptor).
+in the rows (all bot the last descriptor) and in the columns (the last descriptor).

 .
 MWTL for the data sets

-mapBtrait for simple plotting functions.
+map_key for simple plotting functions.

-getDensity for functions working with density data.
+get_density for functions working with density data.

-getTraitDensity for functions combining density and traits. +++++ getDbIndex for extracting bioturbation and bioirrigation indices.
+get_trait_density for functions combining density and traits.

-extendTrait for functions working with traits.
+extend_trait for functions working with traits.

 ## ====================================================